vbejgrowicz/Block-Breaker/README.md

 - Draws graphics on HTML5 Canvas to allow for responsive design.
 - Consistent block generation allows for infinite playing.
 - Object oriented programming in JavaScript.
-- Persists current game data and high score locally.
+- Persists current game status and high score in local storage.

 ## Todo
  - [ ] Add in game instructions.